womeninweb3privacy/docs/README.md

 2. Outreach project curator(s) - female only: DONE
 3. Provide access to female privacy leaders - match with the project team: DOING
 4. Create a Signal working group: DONE
-5. Support with promotion, and events facilitation.
+5. Support with promotion, and events facilitation: DONE
 6. We will make a panel Women x Cypherpunk at the [Ethereum Cypherpunk Congress](http://congress.web3privacy.info), Bangkok: DONE

 "10 online lectures rationality" - online-event with 10 female speakers sharing experience working in privacy x web3 will help to build a working group, generate valuable knowledge & foster attention from the bigger community (unlocking grants, help, contributions).
+IN PROGRESS

 **phase 2**: scaling
 _goals_: stable project management - budgeting - academy facilitation (1st cohort) - partnerships.